diixo/numoGPT/README.md

 # numoGPT

+A minimal PyTorch re-implementation of OpenAI GPT (Generative Pretrained Transformer) training [GPT](https://github.com/openai/gpt-2), both training and inference. numoGPT tries to be small, clean, interpretable and educational, as most of the currently available GPT model implementations can a bit sprawling.
+GPT is not a complicated model and this implementation is appropriately about 300 lines of code (see [numogpt/model.py](numpgpt/model.py)).
+All that's going on is that a sequence of indices feeds into a [Transformer](https://arxiv.org/abs/1706.03762), and a probability distribution over the next index in the sequence comes out.
+The majority of the complexity is just being clever with batching (both across examples and over sequence length) for efficiency.

+## Updates:
 * Alternative repository of minGPT, implemented by Andrej Karpathy.
 * Demo has been implemented additionally, that demonstrated training on an input text file.
 * Embedded openai's: tokens volabulary, json-vocabulary indices of encoder
+* Added stop-words processing
+* Improvemenets the text_dataset with token-blocks compose to feedline as input training

 ## Model: